Yoyogi National Stadium

-The arena can hold 12,898 people (8,774 stand seats and 4,124 arena seats) and an arena area of 4000 m2.
-It is now primarily used for ice hockey, futsal, basketball and volleyball.
+It consists of a 'First Gymnasium', famous for its suspension roof design, and a 'Second Gymnasium', also referred to as the "Annex".
+Originally built to host events for the 1964 Summer Olympics, today the stadium is regularly used for sport and entertainment events.

 The NHK studios are adjacent to the arena along the edge of Yoyogi Park.
 Therefore, images of the arena are regularly featured at the end of NHK Newsline broadcasts.